nguyenkaos/pythonnote/sphinx/_build/html/_sources/Style_Script.rst.txt

 Docstrings & Comments
 ==========================

-- Docstrings = Explain **how** to use code, and are for the users of our code.
+- **Docstrings** : Explain **how** to use code, and are for the users of our code.
 This is written between 2 triple quotes.
 This must always have 3 things :

     + Purpose of the function
     + Description the given parameters (name, type, note), we use **@param** ; the return values (name, type, note), we use **@return**.